BouarfaMahi/The-art-of-invention-marketing/ebook/ebook.md

 As explained in the introduction, the greatest difficulty at this level is knowing exactly what is being sold.
 Indeed, we are selling neither a manufactured good, nor a provision of a service, and not even research.
 Rather, we are selling intellectual property.
 So the pre-development of the product stands out as a collection of information which partly defines the intellectual property.

-Starting from the pre-development, the innovator creates a group of documents called the Innova-Book, presented in the form of a pro-book; also included is a communication dossier in the form of a press-book.
-So in your second approach, the sales tools consist of the Innova-Book and the press-book, which we will define in greater detail later.
+Starting from the pre-development, the innovator creates a group of documents called the Innova-Book, presented in the form of a Pro-Book; also included is a communication dossier in the form of a Press-Book.
+So in your second approach, the sales tools consist of the Innova-Book and the Press-Book, which we will define in greater detail later.

 ### Canvassing Tools